What can you expect when exploring Peru’s iconic and mesmerising Machu Picchu in one day?

 Almost the last to be kicked out before closing time, I never want to leave this alluring ancient city.
 Although, with the return train and bus, and accommodation booked in Cusco, sadly it’s time.

-Llama’a casually roam around the site without any fear of tourists.
+Llamas casually roam around the site without any fear of tourists, probably waiting for food or treats.

 The surreal experience of magical Machu Picchu will remain with you forever…